BBMRI-ERIC/miabis/README.md

 The four attributes in the top part of the diagram, Network, Biobank, Collection, and Research Resource, form the basis of MIABIS, the so-called Core.
 Building on this core are the other components, which apply to both the aggregate-level (e.g. Dataset Types) and the individual level (e.g. Sample).

-In addition to components and attributes, there are also structured data and value lists.
+In addition to components and attributes, there are also structured data and value sets.
 Structured data are groups of attributes which are used across different entities and allow for a more detailed description of specific aspects of an entity, e.g. [contact information](Structured%20Data/Contact%20Information.md) or a [disease](Structured%20Data/Disease.md).
-Value lists are used to constrain the possible values for certain attributes, e.g. to provide a pre-defined set of [sample types](Value%20Lists/Sample%20Type.md) or [storage temperatures](Value%20Lists/Storage%20Temperature.md) when describing a sample.
+Value sets are used to constrain the possible values for certain attributes, e.g. to provide a pre-defined set of [sample types](Value%20Lists/Sample%20Type.md) or [storage temperatures](Value%20Lists/Storage%20Temperature.md) when describing a sample.

 ### Components